mattpocock/ai-personal-assistant/README.md

 ## What You'll Build

-Over the course of the workshop, you'll add these capabilities to your assistant:
+During this workshop, you'll add these capabilities to your assistant:

 - **Hybrid retrieval system** (BM25 + semantic embeddings + rank fusion) to search 547 emails
 - **Memory system** with semantic recall, working memory, and episodic learning